freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/cpu/index.md

 Gigahertz is not the only determining factor in the actual speed of a processor, as different processors with the same gigahertz speed (also known as clock speed) may perform real-world tasks at different speeds due to using different sets of instructions to perform these tasks.
 These instruction sets are called CPU architectures.

-Most modern CPUs use a 64-bit architecture, which means they use 64 bit long memory adresses.
+Most modern CPUs use a 64-bit architecture, which means they use 64-bit long memory adresses.
 Older CPUs used 32-bit, 16-bit, and even 8-bit architectures.
 The largest number a 64-bit CPU can store is 18,446,744,073,709,552,000.
 A CPPU need memory adresses to get specified values from the RAM.
 If we call the length of the memory adresses n, 2^n is the amount of memory cells a CPU can adress.

 An instruction cycle for a CPU is called the fetch-decode-execute cycle - where the computer retrieves a instruction from its memory, deetermines which instruction it fetched and what it does, and then carries out said instrucitons.